 Source: Dr. Ivan Dinev, DVM, PhD https://thepoultrysite.com.
 Accessed in 17/08/2020

 Figure 5.
 Alteration in egg shells under a high natural contamination of ZEN

-Source: Katharina Haydn, DSM Product Manager
+Source: Katharina Haydn, dsm-firmenich Product Manager

 ZEN doesn’t just hurt birds’ reproductive systems.
 ZEN is also able to damage immune functions, induce oxidative stress and impact intestinal health in broilers.
 A recent study showed that ZEN is highly responsible for the increase of FCR in broilers when a natural contamination by mycotoxins, even in levels below EU recommendations.
 It also reflects the correlation between ZEN and broiler’s zootechnical performance.

 Due to its low polarity, ZEN is considered a mycotoxin that cannot be adsorbed effectively (Figure 6) Therefore, using a simple binder wouldn’t be effective to protect the animal against ZEN’s effects.
 Research into new methods of counteraction have shown that enzymes are an effective strategy because they are able to break down the molecule into non-toxic metabolites.

 It can be inferred that ZEN is a mycotoxin consistently present in the feed and its effects can induce reproductive disorders in breeders and layers.